 If you're looking for a sleek baby food maker for a modern kitchen, then this is the one.
 But it's not all about looks.
 This easy to use device can steam food, blend, reheat, defrost, and sterilize bottles.
 You also get six reusable food pouches.

-This lightweight blender makes it easy to use, not only at home but on the go as well.
-Instead of plastic, this baby blender does have glass containers (sold separately) that are dishwasher, microwave, and freezer safe.
-With this food maker, you can also make grown-up food such as salsa, soup, and hummus.
-It's an affordable baby food maker.
+Instead of plastic, you have an option to go with glass containers that are dishwasher, microwave, and freezer safe.
+They are sold separately though.
+With this baby food blender, you can also make grown-up food such as salsa, soup, and hummus.
 That said, it's a blending system, and many modern all-in-ones cost only 15-20 dollars more.

 Manual baby food makers are a great option if you already have a steamer or you're traveling a lot.
 This basic food maker is "diaper bag" ready for all of you on-the-go dads out there.
 Its compact and convenient design allows you to mash fruits and steamed veggies no matter where you are.